chicocaine/CS26_Project-Vapor_Games/To Do.md

 ✅Add the number of items in the cart in the icon in the navbar

 ADJUSTMENTS
-- Bold Letter in Header is just too bold (Lower the font size)
-- ADD ICONS IN CART and WALLET
+✅Bold Letter in Header is just too bold (Lower the font size) ✅ADD ICONS IN CART and WALLET

+GAME PICTURES FIXED
+- [/] 1.
+Astroneer
+- [ ] 2.
+Ballionaire